Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Summary for the experts (to be skipped by others)

-How can we deal with such nuisances?
+How can we deal with nuisances?
 At {\em decision time} one can marginalize them (Bayes) or search for the ones that best explain the data (max-out, or maximum-likelihood).
 Some, however, may be eliminated in a process called {\em canonization}.
 While marginalization and max-out require solving complex integration or optimization problems at decision time, canonization can be pre-computed, and hence it enables straight comparison of statistics at decision time.
 It is preferable if time-complexity is factored in.
 However, this benefit comes with a predicament, in that canonization cannot decrease the expected risk, but at best leave it unchanged.
 Among the statistics that leave the risk unchanged ({\em sufficient statistics}), the ones that are also {\em invariant} to the nuisances would be the ideal candidates for a {\em representation}: They would contain all and only the functions of the data that matter to the task.

-Unfortunately, while for invertible nuisances one can construct {\em complete features} (invariant sufficient statistics), that act as a lossless representation (for decisions tasks), nuisances such as occlusion and quantization are {\em not invertible.} Thus, there is a {\em gap} between the maximal invariant and the minimal sufficient statistics.
+Unfortunately, while for invertible nuisances one can construct {\em complete features} (invariant sufficient statistics), that act as a lossless representation, occlusion and quantization are {\em not invertible.} Thus, there is a {\em gap} between the maximal invariant and the minimal sufficient statistics.
 This gap cannot, in general, be filled by processing {\em passively gathered} data.

-However, when one can exercise some form of {\em control on the sensing process}, then {\em some non-invertible nuisances can become invertible!} Occlusions can be inverted by moving around the occluder.
+However, when one can exercise {\em control on the sensing process}, then {\em some non-invertible nuisances can become invertible.} Occlusions can be inverted by moving around the occluder.
 Scaling/quantization can be inverted by moving closer.
-Even the effects of noise can be countered by increasing temporal sampling and performing a suitable averaging operation.
+Even the effects of noise can be countered by increasing temporal sampling and performing suitable averaging operations.
 Therefore, in an {\em active sensing} scenario one can construct {\em representations} that are (asymptotically) lossless for decision and control tasks, and yet have low complexity relative to the volume of the raw data.
 This inextricably ties {\em sensing and control}.
 It also may enable achieving {\em provable bounds}, by generalizing Rate-Distortion theory to {\em Perception-Control} tradeoffs, whereby the ``amount of control authority'' over the sensing process (to be properly defined) trades off the expected error in a visual decision task.